Giorgio Altare

-Giorgio Altare (born 9 August 1998) is an Italian professional footballer who plays as a defender for club Sampdoria, on loan from Serie A club Venezia.
+Giorgio Altare (born 9 August 1998) is an Italian professional footballer who plays as a defender for club Pescara.

 Career

 AC Milan

-Altare is a product of AC Milan youth teams.
+Altare is a product of the AC Milan youth system.
 He spent the second half of the 2015–16 season on loan at Serie D club Alzano Seriate.
-Late in the 2016–17 Serie A season he was called up to the senior squad for one game, but remained on the bench.
+Late in the 2016–17 Serie A season, Altare was called up to the senior squad for one game, but remained on the bench.

 Genoa

-In the summer of 2017 he moved to Genoa.
-He spent the 2017–18 season with their Under-19 squad, he did not receive any call-ups to the senior squad during that season.
+After joining Genoa in the summer of 2017, he spent the 2017–18 season playing for the club's Primavera (Under-19 squad).
+Altare did not receive any call-ups to the senior squad during that season.

 Loan to Feralpisalò

-On 20 July 2018, Altare joined Serie C club Feralpisalò on a season-long loan.
+On 20 July 2018, he joined Serie C club Feralpisalò on a season-long loan.
 In September, he suffered an ACL rupture and the recovery took most of the rest of the 2018–19 season.

-He made his professional Serie C debut for Feralpisalò on 5 May 2019 in a game against Pordenone.
+Altare made his professional Serie C debut for Feralpisalò on 5 May 2019, in a game against Pordenone.
 He replaced Paolo Marchi in the 72nd minute.
-He made his first starting line-up appearance on 29 May 2019 against Triestina.
+Altare made his first starting line-up appearance on 29 May 2019, against Triestina.
 He finished the season with five appearances, one of which as a starter).

 On 11 July 2019, the loan was extended for the 2019–20 season.
 He made one league appearance (as a starter) and one Coppa Italia appearance for Feralpisalò in the 2019–20 season.